 6. Add texture and interest with exotic finds

 Texture isn’t just for soft furnishings – as this scheme shows.
-Smooth walls can look great punctuated with tactile objects, particularly if you're working with a white canvas.
+Smooth walls can look great punctuated with tactile objects displayed as a gallery wall, particularly if you're working with a white canvas.

 Experiment with everything from quirky hats or feather placemats to African baskets or woven discs; grouped over a piece of furniture, they make a unique statement.